JericaOlsen/CS2540-Group-10/README.md

 - Supports arithmetic and memory operations.
 - Allows conditional and unconditional branching.
 - Provides an interactive interface for program execution.
+- Updated UI:
+    - A new menu with "Load Program", "Save Program", "Change Color" buttons has been added n enabling users to customize the interface colors through a dedicated color selection window and load new files.
+    - A built-in text editor allows direct editing of program instructions.

 ## System Requirements